Creating flows for an API from scratch

 About this task

-Tip: If you don't see your App Connect in API Connect and you enabled integrated authoring some time ago, disable integrated authoring, save your changes, then re-enable it.
+Tip: If you don't see your App Connect API in API Connect and you enabled integrated authoring some time ago, disable integrated authoring, save your changes, then re-enable it.

 Procedure